Are you having punch needle problems?

 If a punch needle rug can last without falling apart it must be true that the loops stay in the fabric.
 Rugs get a lot of abuse!

-But what is happening to make the punch needle stay?
-I’m still fairly new to punch needle, and I was wondering the same thing.
-I did a lot of research and here’s what I found out.
+But what is happening to make the punch needle loops stay?
+When I first started out with punch needle, and I was wondering the same thing.

 (This post contains affiliate links.
 If you click one and make a purchase, I may receive a commission at no extra cost to you.
 Find out more here.
 Thank you for your support!)